 Albany Pumps makes a wide range of standard, customised and specialised positive displacement pumps in the UK.
+Albany Pumps is an employee owned UK Pump manufacturer established in 1901.
 We have Albany representatives spread worldwide who will be able to help you in finding your perfect solution.
 If you require an external gear pump, a twin screw pump or an internal lobe pump, we think you’ve found the right place.

 Employee-owned, British manufacturer